VirtoCommerce/vc-docs/platform/developer-guide/docs/Extensibility/key-extensibility-points.md

 # Key Extension Points

-Our platform is based around a collection of various modules and components that form the backbone of the Virto value proposition, which is to make each part of our system extendable and usable.
+Our Platform is based on a collection of various modules and components that form the backbone of the Virto value proposition, which is to make each part of our system extensible and usable.

 In order to provide solutions for many different use cases, we decided it was important to ensure that these core concepts were as flexible and extensible as possible.